zenml-io/zenml-projects/llm-complete-guide/README.md

 ![](.assets/supabase-connection-string.png)

-Alternatively you can use a different database as the backend.
+In case supabase is not an option for you, you can use a different database as the backend.

 ### Running the RAG pipeline